Car Insurance for Uber & Lyft Drivers: Closing the Rideshare Coverage Gap

 How much does rideshare insurance typically cost in 2026?

-Rideshare endorsements typically range from $6 to $30 per month in 2026, depending on your insurer, location, and driving profile.
-USAA offers some of the lowest rates at around $6/month for eligible military members, while Mercury charges roughly $0.90/day and State Farm averages $17–$23/month.
-This cost is significantly more affordable than full commercial auto insurance, which can run $100 or more per month, and represents a relatively small addition to your base premium — typically 15–20% more.
+Rideshare endorsements typically range from $5 to $60 per month in 2026, depending on your insurer, location, and driving profile.
+USAA offers some of the lowest rates at around $6–$16/month for eligible military members, while Allstate's Ride for Hire endorsement can be as low as $5–$10/month, and State Farm typically adds 15–20% to your existing premium.
+This cost is significantly more affordable than a full commercial auto policy and represents a relatively small addition to your base premium.

 Can I switch between personal and rideshare coverage automatically?